kslng/website/src/compiler/fractstrike-gc.md

 # fractstrike

-fractstrike is ksl's runtime garbage collector.
+fractstrike is ksl's runtime garbage collector [in development].